Hanapēpē, Hawaii

-Hanapēpē is a historic, unincorporated community in Kauai County, Hawaii, United States.
+Hanapēpē is an unincorporated community in Kauaʻi County, Hawaii, United States.
 The name means "crushed bay" in Hawaiian, which may refer to landslides in the area.
 For statistical purposes, the United States Census Bureau has defined Hanapepe as a census-designated place (CDP).
 The population was 2,678 at the 2020 census, up from 2,153 at the 2000 census.